 Cream of Leek and Asparagus Soup

-This delicate spring soup of leeks and asparagus tastes even better if made a day ahead.
-It’s a light first course for a festive spring holiday meal (Easter or Passover), or as an everyday kind of soup served with sandwiches or wraps.
+This delicate leek and asparagus soup tastes even better if made a day ahead.
+It’s a light first course for festive spring holiday meals (Easter or Passover), or as an everyday kind of soup served with sandwiches or wraps.

 Serves: 6 to 8